joelpankito/nomstar/README.md

 ```
 Next, cd into the repository you cloned and install the necessary dependencies
-* In other to create your local database run:
+* In order to create your local database run:
 ```
 rake db:create
 ```